bagustris/octave-tutorial/_episodes/02-scripts.md

 ~~~
 {: .matlab}

-Once you have a script saved in a location that MATLAB knows about,
+Once you have a script saved in a location that Octave knows about,
-you can get MATLAB to run those commands by typing in the name
+you can get Octave to run those commands by typing in the name
-of the script (without the `.m`) in the MATLAB command line:
+of the script (without the `.m`) in the Octave command line:

 ~~~
 analyze